Namaeus/Codesign_ReadMe/cd_garage.md

 ## Install the dependencies
 There are 4 resources that this garage depends upon.
 These are provided in your purchase and are located inside the `zips` folder.
 Unzip these files, add them to your resources folder, then add them to the server start config also.

-    start cd_garage
+    ensure cd_garage
-    start cd_garageshell
+    ensure cd_garageshell
-    start cd_drawtextui
+    ensure cd_drawtextui
-    start cd_easytime
+    ensure cd_easytime

 ## Required modifications
-If you are using an older version of es_extended, the modifications below are required.
+If you are using of es_extended v1.1, the modifications below are required.
 If the lines of code below are not already inside said functions, then copy and paste them into them.

 **es_extended/client/functions** - search for a function called `ESX.Game.GetVehicleProperties`.